openworm/OpenWorm/README.md

 2. If your system does not have enough free space, you can use an external hard disk.
 The location for image storage can be specified in the [Advanced Tab](https://forums.docker.com/t/change-docker-image-directory-for-mac/18891/15) in Preferences.
+3. While you do not need to know much about Docker to use OpenWorm, if you are planning on working extensively with the platform, you may benefit from understanding some basics.
+[Docker Curriculum](https://docker-curriculum.com) is an excellent tutorial for beginners that is straightforward to work through.

 **Running**